xScarlife/retail-ui-pack-v2/README.md

 7) Reload your interface to save all these changes by opening your chat window and writing /reload
 8) My ElvUI profile should now be successfully installed.

-**NOTE 1:** I also use friendly nameplates with this ElvUI profile.
+**NOTE:** I also use friendly nameplates with this ElvUI profile.
 In order to turn them on use the key combination "Shift+V" on your keyboard to turn the friendly nameplates on if they are not enabled by default!

-**NOTE 2:** If you are in a dungeon or raid, friendly nameplates will also be active there.
-By default the friendly nameplates castbar will be shown and can be distracting when raiding.
-To turn them off please paste in this code in your chat window:

-**/run SetCVar('nameplateShowOnlyNames', 1); ReloadUI()**
+## **Details Profile Installation - Dragonflight**

 Due to the upload size restrictions I left out some AddOns that took to much space in the file itself.
 If you want you can download them manually from the links below.